- What is the best way to prepare for the Washington Program?

 - What factors determine whether or not I will be accepted into the Washington Program?

-We consider all of the student’s credentials in the application review which include:
+- We consider all the student's credentials in the application review which include:

 -Essays: We consider the maturity and sophistication of the statement.